lemocla/Which-way-is-up/documentation/testing/user_stories.md

       - **Path: delete a collection**
         - When I click on the delete icon on the porfolio page (when I am logged in as a super user),
-        - A modal window opens asking me if I am sure that I want to delete this collection,
+        - A modal window opens asking me if I am sure that I want to delete this collection and,
         - When I press yes, the collection is successfully deleted and a toast message is displayed
         - When I press close, the modal window closes and the collection is not deleted.
         - **Result**: Pass ✅